sammathewt/interview-exercise/README.md

 ### Bonus Task

 The `MortgageClient` and `HomeInsuranceClient` classes share quite a few similarities, is there anything you could do to reduce some duplication between these 2 classes?

-# Todo for dan

-- Slim down text in readme
-- Make sure both methods have same signature
-- Make the async stuff a bit more obvious